How should asset managers respond to regulatory uncertainties around fintech innovation?

 In watching recent regulatory changes and related discussions, it is clear that regulators are beginning to fundamentally rethink what ‘good conduct’ looks like in an age when contact is entirely digital – and may not involve human actors at any point.
 While in 2019 and beyond we see increasing divergence in worldwide regulatory standards in asset management, when it comes to facilitating fintech development, regulators appear to be of similar mind.
 Technologies such as robo-advice, blockchain and cryptocurrencies, and ‘big data’ are all on the regulatory radar, but addressing the heightened cybersecurity risks is clearly a top priority.

 Incidents drive greater scrutiny, so it is no wonder that the cyberattacks in 2018 have led to increased regulatory attention to digital safety and security.
 The European Securities and Markets Authority (ESMA), Germany’s Federal Financial Supervisory Authority (BaFin) and more have all created forums, cybersecurity panels and other methods to help develop appropriate approaches to the increasingly common problem of cybersecurity vulnerabilities.
-In addition to these steps, the Monetary Authority of Singapore (MAS) has also recently launched a US$30 million Cybersecurity Capabilities Grant to co-fund financial institutions’ establishment of global or regional cybersecurity centers of excellence in Singapore, as well as issuing a recent consultation paper on cyber hygiene that includes essential cybersecurity practices for financial institutions.
+In addition to these steps, the Monetary Authority of Singapore (MAS) has also recently launched a US$30 million Cybersecurity Capabilities Grant to co-fund financial institutions’ establishment of global or regional cybersecurity centres of excellence in Singapore1, as well as issuing a recent consultation paper on cyber hygiene that includes essential cybersecurity practices for financial institutions2.

 Given that high-level rules regarding operational effectiveness and protecting clients’ assets are already in force, in most global jurisdictions, regulators have yet to start changing rules – though change may be on the horizon.
 In many jurisdictions, the regulatory focus is currently on supervisory activity rather than rule changes.
 Many regulators are now also looking at fine-tuning the regulations surrounding security tests, checks and controls to keep pace with the accelerating pace of change.

 Regulators are also increasingly interested in operational resilience.
 Trends show that regulators want to see that individual asset management firms have not only the necessary financial capability, but also the technological capability to operate in the current and evolving digital climate.
-Many fintech innovations connect asset managers to outside organizations, such as through the use of Application Programming Interfaces (APIs), creating the risk that the corporation does not possess the capability or capacity to effectively respond to a cyberattack, or that a response could come too slowly to be effective.
+Many fintech innovations connect asset managers to outside organisations, such as through the use of Application Programming Interfaces (APIs), creating the risk that the corporation does not possess the capability or capacity to effectively respond to a cyberattack, or that a response could come too slowly to be effective.

 While cybersecurity may be regulators’ top concern, other fintech areas are also making waves.
 Distributed leger technology (DLT), such as blockchain, is one area under particular scrutiny.
-ESMA, for example, indicated that “its legal certainty and broader legal issues — such as corporate, contract, solvency and competition laws — need to be considered and clarified” before DLT can be used for larger-scale financial purposes, while the FCA raised concerns that DLT could lead to a “lack of individual accountability at firms”.
-Bitcoin and other cryptocurrencies have also received a skeptical reception from regulators around the globe, with incidents such as the Coincheck hack from early 2018 receiving particular regulatory scrutiny.
+ESMA, for example, indicated that “its legal certainty and broader legal issues – such as corporate, contract, solvency and competition laws – need to be considered and clarified” before DLT can be used for larger-scale financial purposes, while the FCA raised concerns that DLT could lead to a “lack of individual accountability at firms”.3 Bitcoin and other cryptocurrencies have also received a skeptical reception from regulators around the globe, with incidents such as the Coincheck hack from early 2018 receiving particular regulatory scrutiny.

 Other areas of growing regulatory concern include: robo-advice; crowdfunding, with some regulators proposing simplified rules for securitiesbased crowdfunding platforms; and continued interest in the implications of AI and big data.